jaimegarza/jaimegarza.github.io/syntax/lexer.md

 }
 ```

-The type can thus be used in the grammar to simplify the code generation.
+The type can then be used in the grammar to simplify the code generation.

 For pascal output, you can declare the structure as follows: